 RIEEE CONCERT Grants

-The Research Institute for Environment, Energy, and Economics (RIEEE) was established to underscore the University’s dedication to sustainability by fostering interdisciplinary research that crosses the core research areas described broadly as:
+The Research Institute for Environment, Energy, and Economics (RIEEE) was established to underscore the University's dedication to sustainability by fostering related research.
+The CONCERT grant program is our primary seed funding mechanism.

-Funding will support new, existing, or developing research projects that involve more than one of the RIEEE core research areas and align with any research priorities described in the call for proposals.
+The program supports new and existing research projects that involve one or more of the RIEEE core research areas and align with any research priorities described in the call for proposals.
 While collaborative, multidisciplinary or ”convergent” research is preferred, it is not required.
-Research teams may be composed of faculty members, graduate or undergraduate students, EHRA staff, and others such as research professors and external collaborators.
+Research teams may be composed of faculty members, graduate and undergraduate students, EHRA administrative staff, and others such as research professors and external collaborators.
 Students may not serve as the primary applicant.

 Appalachian Innovation Scholars Program

 The Appalachian Innovation Scholars Program supports innovative research and practice by Appalachian faculty and staff throughout all disciplines and program areas on campus.
 The program supports faculty and staff thought leaders who are working creatively and entrepreneurially to:

 - establish opportunities that increase student engagement with research, creativity, innovation, design thinking, and entrepreneurship; and

 - promote broad-based sustainability in the areas of economics, equity, and the environment.